BKertesz/History-of-Money/README.md

 - https://www.highcharts.com/ HighCharts is an open-source library for rendering responsive charts.
 - https://leafletjs.com/ Leaflet is an open-source library for rendering maps and map functionality.

+## Installing instructions
+- Clone the repo from github
+- Run npm install
+-